solliancenet/Solliance_AI_Led_business_process_automation/README.md

 On a nightly basis, scanned images of documents are added to an Azure Files Share.
 An Azure Synapse Analytics pipeline initiates an Azure Functions activity that leverages a trained Form Recognizer model to extract data from the images.
 The result of the data extraction is stored in an ADLS Gen 2 container in JSON format for future processing and sent to an Azure Cognitive Search index.
 The data in Azure Cognitive Search is then enriched by applying the PII skill to mask unwanted patient identifiers.
 After enabling Semantic Search for the index, the search is integrated into the hospital portal web application.

 You will take advantage of the Azure Synapse Analytics integration with Cognitive Services to generate a Synapse Notebook that further enriches extracted patient responses with sentiment analysis on the patient satisfaction survey responses and stores the result in a Spark table.
 This table is exposed to a Power BI sentiment report via a serverless SQL Pool.
 This notebook is then integrated into the existing Synapse pipeline.

-Draft HOL exercise outline:

-- Exercise 1: Extract Text and Structure from Documents with Forms Recognizer
-  - Task 1: Prepare Custom Model to process documents
-  - Task 2: Configure Azure Functions for document processing
-  - Task 3: Setting up a Synapse Pipeline for data flow management
-- Exercise 2: Implementing Semantic Search for the web site
-  - Task 1: Moving data to Azure Cognitive Search with Synapse
-  - Task 2: Enabling Semantic Search for the Search Index
-  - Task 3: Configure the web portal to use semantic ranking and AI summarization
-- Exercise 3: Data Enrichment with PII Masking Cognitive Skill
-  - Task 1: Configure PII Masking Skill and Indexer
-  - Task 2: Running the Indexer
-  - Task 3: Configure the web portal to use enrichment data
-- Exercise 4: Building Customer Sentiment Reporting
-  - Task 1: Moving data to a Synapse Spark Table
-  - Task 2: Implementing Sentiment Analysis in Synapse
-  - Task 3: Creating Sentiment Report
-- After the hands-on lab
-  - Task 1: Delete resource group

 ## Help & Support